MasonBoom/ravenous/README.md

 # Ravenous

-Ravenous is supposed to be a website that is similar to Yelp.com.
+Ravenous is supposed to be a website that is a clone of Yelp.com.
 Users would be able to leave/read reviews on different restaurants and businesses.
 The app was designed with the following technologies:

 - HTML5
 - CSS3
 - Javascript
 - React

-Below are instructions on how to run this application on your local machine
+Below are instructions on how to run this application, and other React applications on your local machine.

 *Please note that this is an unfinished project that I plan to make changes to daily until it is finished